 I also recommend this book; it will help you figure out and understand your personality archetype and which one words will describe you the best.
-The book is called: How the World Sees You: Discover Your Highest Value through the Science of Fascination, Written by: Sally Hogshead (You can quickly purchase and download the audio version.
+The book is called: How the World Sees You: Discover Your Highest Value through the Science of Fascination, Written by Sally Hogshead (You can quickly purchase and download the audio version.

 4. Why did you leave your last position?

 Hiring managers or interviewers ask this question to know if the reason you left your last position was of your doing.
 They want to make sure you are someone they can trust.
-The best way to answer this question is to be honest, clear, and transparent.
+The best way to answer this question is, to be honest, clear, and transparent.

 Never try to lie about what happened.
 Not even a white lie.
 A lie is a lie, and the interviewers will most likely know right away that you're a liar.
 And even if you manage to fool them there and then, they’ll find out exactly what happened to you while speaking to your references, before they give you an offer of employment.

 Honesty is the most attractive characteristic any person can have.
 Honesty creates an impression of trust.
 When you trust someone, you’ll know that even if that person makes a mistake, they’ll come forward and be honest about it.
 Especially if you’re an engineer, any possible mistakes you make on an engineering job could be a dangerous one.
 And mistakes are reasonable too; no one gets everything right the first time.
-We make mistakes, we learn from them and those lessons we learned help us create a new solution.
+We make mistakes, we learn from them and those lessons we learned to help us create a new solution.